hkolstee/codingchallenges/README.md

 # codingchallenges
 Coding challenges done when I was bored and to keep my coding skills in shape.
-Most done via edabit.com, expert challenges.
+Most python challenges done via edabit.com, expert challenges.